ybribri/matrix/README.md

 ```
 > ** All the prototype functions are rebuilt for this class.

-> ** In most cases, an index in callback function is seperated into a row index and colum index
+> ** In most cases, an index in callback function is seperated into a row index and a column index

 > ** a few prototype functions are added only for matrix class.